MarkCondello/laracasts/README.md

 A static method from a Router class named load() receives a routes.php file.
 This routes.php file contains an associative array with uri to controller key value pairs.
 The load method returns a static instance of the Routes class so the application can access other methods available from it eg the define() and direct() methods.

-In routes.php with an array of routes references the $router static class reference and uses the define method to set the routes for the application.
+In routes.php with an array of routes calls the $router static class reference and uses the define method to set the routes for the application.
 These values are stored in the Router class array property named $routes.

-The direct() method takes a uri and checks for matching uri's in the $routes array using array_key_exists() function.
-If a match is found, the direct method returns the associated controller.
+The direct() method takes a uri which checks for matching uri's in the $routes array using array_key_exists() function that references the associated array created in routes.php.
+If a match is found, the direct method returns the associated controller for that uri.

 ## Other details